asterisk/documentation/docs/Configuration/Features/One-Touch-Features.md

----
+!!! note

-**Note:**  If neither option of a pair are set then you will not be able to use the related feature on the channel.
+    If neither option of a pair are set then you will not be able to use the related feature on the channel.

----
+[//]: # (end-note)

 **automon**